LINE's new generation all-mountain ski, "Blade" | Carve, slide, slash, and jump at will

-LINE's Blade, released for the 2021 season, has awakened many to the joys of skiing thanks to its eye-catching shape and turning ability.
-This ski represents a new direction for LINE, which has been making freestyle skis for a long time.
+The LINE "Blade," which debuted in the 2021 season, has rekindled the joy of skiing for many thanks to its remarkable shape and the resulting turning performance.
+This ski represents a new direction even for LINE, which has been making freestyle skis for a long time.
 It

-allows for deep carving turns, high-speed cruising, sliding, and carving with ease, broadening the scope of skiing enjoyment even without flying.
+allows for deep carving turns, high-speed cruising, and effortless control of both sliding and carving, expanding the range of enjoyment of skiing even without jumping.

 The Blade outline has a volume of 154-95-124 from the top.
 The rocker at the tip and tail is low, and the long effective edge provides grip and stability during turns